An overview of LTP API and Exchange API — what they control, who can use them, and how permissions work.

 | User-level (Master user) | Master user only | This is the Main Portfolio API.
 Trade on RapidX (Main Portfolio) + transfer and withdraw across all LTP account types |

-| User-level (Sub-user) | Sub-user | Transfer and withdraw across all resources assigned to that sub-user |
+| User-level (Sub-user) | Master user (created on behalf of sub-user) | Transfer and withdraw across all resources assigned to that sub-user |

 | Portfolio-level | Master user, or the sub-user assigned to that portfolio | Trade, transfer, and withdraw scoped to that specific portfolio |